andrewpeck/etl_module_test_fw/README.md

   - Deprecate software fast commands
   - ILA additions, disable wishbone ILA by default
   - Add enable signal for external SMA trigger
+  - FIFO reset will be 8 clocks long automatically, no need to double clock in software
+  - Added a compile-time mask to disable unconnected elinks
+  - Added shallow FIFOs at the output of each ETROC decoder which feed into the main DAQ FIFO, in preparation for an event merger

 ### v1.4.0